 - Total Time: 10 minutes

 - Diet: Vegan

 Easy smoky tahini dressing, it’s great on buddha bowls, roasted vegetables, as a dip, or just a creamy dressing for your salad.

-- Add all of the ingredients except the water to a jar or a glass measuring cup, whisk until combined.
+- Add all of the ingredients except the water to a bowl, and whisk until combined.

-- Store up to a week covered in the refrigerator.
+- Store for up to a week covered in the refrigerator.